deviodigital/DocuPress/README.txt

 == Screenshots ==

-1. DocuPress adds a "Documentation" tab to your admin dashboard
+1. DocuPress adds a `Documentation` tab to your admin dashboard
-2. Here is the DocuPress widget, available via `Appearance - Widgets`
+2. DocuPress widget, available via `Appearance - Widgets`

 == Changelog ==

+= 1.2.2 =
+* Bugfix removed rest_base and rest_controller_class from custom post type in `admin/docupress-cpt.php`
+* Updated code to escape input data for path and url in `admin/docupress-metaboxes.php`
+* Updated check to hide undefined variable name notice in `admin/docupress-metaboxes.php`
+* Updated code to Change names based on custom permalink based in `admin/docupress-cpt.php`
+* General code cleanup in `public/class-docupress-public.php`

 = 1.2.1 =
 * Bugfix misspelled ID for noncename verification in `admin/docupress-metaboxes.php`